Locally Adaptive Bayesian Isotonic Regression using Half Shrinkage Priors: Methods

 \begin{itemize} \item \textit{Half-horseshoe prior}.
-The horseshoe prior \citep{carvalho2009handling,carvalho2010horseshoe} has the property of very strong shrinkage effect, as represented by the density spikes at near zero.
+The horseshoe prior \citep{carvalho2009handling,carvalho2010horseshoe} has the property of a very strong shrinkage effect, as represented by the density spikes at near zero.
 In addition, its density has a Cauchy-like heavy tail, indicating that the shrinkage is not applied to outlying signals.
-This combination results in excellent performance as a shrinkage prior.
+This combination results in an excellent performance as a shrinkage prior.
 We assume a truncated version of horseshoe prior for $\eta_j$.
-This is realized by assuming that $\tau_j|\nu_j \sim Ga(1/2, \nu_j)$ and $\nu_j \sim Ga(1/2, 1)$ in (\ref{prior_form}), where $Ga(1/2, \nu_j)$ is the Gamma distribution with shape $1/2$ and rate $\nu_j$ (with mean $1/(2\nu_j)$).
+This is realized by assuming that $\tau_j$ follows the half-Cauchy distribution in (\ref{prior_form}) or, equivalently, $\tau_j^2|\nu_j \sim Ga(1/2, \nu_j)$ and $\nu_j \sim Ga(1/2, 1)$, where $Ga(1/2, \nu_j)$ is the Gamma distribution with shape $1/2$ and rate $\nu_j$ (with mean $1/(2\nu_j)$).
 We name this model for $\eta_j$ the half-horseshoe prior.
 The density spike at $\eta _j=0$ can also be seen in this half-horseshoe prior, reflecting our belief that $\theta _j \approx \theta _{j+1}$ for most $j$'s.
 Likewise, the heavy tail is expected to explain a possible large deviation of $\theta_{j+1}$ from $\theta_j$.

 \item \textit{Half-Laplace prior}.
-The half-Laplace prior, which is merely the exponential prior, is obtained by $\tau_j \sim Ga(1, \nu)$.
+The half-Laplace prior, which is merely the exponential prior, is obtained by assuming that $\tau_j^2 \sim Ga(1, \nu)$.
 As the truncated version of the Bayesian Lasso \citep{park2008bayesian}, this model will be compared with the half-horseshoe prior.

 \item \textit{Half-normal prior}.
 We also consider the half-normal prior, by setting $\tau _j=1$ in (\ref{prior_form}).
-The normal distribution is usually not viewed as a shrinkage prior, but we use it for the comparison with the half-horseshoe prior. \end{itemize}
+The normal prior does have a shrinkage effect as the Bayesian counterpart of the Ridge estimation, but its shrinkage effect and tail-robustness are much weaker than those of the horseshoe and Laplace priors. \end{itemize}